OlympusDAO/cooler-alerts/README.md

 - **Discord Module**: Utilizing `serenity`, this module is the heart of Discord interaction.
 It sets up and manages slash commands, ensuring seamless communication with the Discord API.
 - **Registry Module**: Leveraging `sqlx`, this module takes care of user alert registrations and management.
 It provides comprehensive methods for interacting with the bot's database, ensuring efficient data handling.
 - **Listener Module**: Built on `ethers-rs`, this module actively monitors on-chain state.
 It triggers alerts for subscribed users when specific conditions are met.
 This can easily be expanded, allowing integration of new methods such as listening to additional on-chain events, monitoring mempools, or even integrating off-chain data feeds.
 For alerting users, the Listener Module supports two distinct methods: webhook notifications and email alerts.

-## Using the bot

-The bot has 3 different slash commands:
-- `create_alert`: Used to store new alerts into the DB.
-Has the following parameters:
-   - `cooler`: Address of the Cooler contract to be monitored.
-   - `loan_id`: ID of the loan to be monitored.
-   - `threshold`: Days before expiration that the user should be notified in advance.
-   - `webhook_url (optional)`: URL where the alerts should be sent.
-Example: `https://discord.com/api/webhooks/123/XXX`".
-   - `email (optional)`: Email address where the alerts should be sent.
-Example: `cooler_alerts@yxz.com`.
-- `list_alerts`: Used to list all the existing alerts user in the DB.
-Only lists those registered by the user executed the slash command.
-- `delete_alerts`: Used to delete user alerts of a given Cooler contract.
-Has the following parameters:
-   - `cooler`: Address of the Cooler contract to be deleted.
-   - `loan_id (optional)`: ID of the loan to be deleted.
-If not informed, all the alerts for that Cooler contracts will be deleted.

-Since Cooler Loans are not time sensible because of their fix-term nature, the state monitoring cadence is set to 12h.

 ## Developer Quick Start Guide